2jun0/async-sqlmodel/README.md

     awt_team: Awaitable[Optional[Team]] = AwaitableField(field="team")
 ```

-Using an with Relationship fields can resolve the issues encountered during lazy loading:
+Using an AwaitableField with Relationship fields can resolve the issues encountered during lazy loading:

 ```python
 hero = (